better-chao/DSN/README.md

 ![model](./extra/model.jpg)

 ## Usage
+Generate training and testing datasets.
+`create_mnistm.py`
+Start Training.
 `python model.py`

-**Note that this model is very sensitive to the loss weight, our implementation cannot perform as perfect as the original paper, so be careful when you tune parameters for other datasets.
-Moreover, this model may not be suitable for real nature image, cause the private and shared feature of nature image are more complicated, so that *difference loss* cannot adapt well**
+**Note that this model is very sensitive to the batch_size, our implementation cannot perform as perfect as the original paper, so be careful when you tune parameters for other datasets.**

 ## Result